kadena-io/pact/docs/pact-properties.md

        (row-enforced 'accounts 'ks key)))])
 ```

-This property says that for any possible key written by the function, the
+This property says that for any possible row written by the function, the
-keyset in column `ks` must be enforced for any row that is written.
+keyset in column `ks` must be enforced for that row.

 Likewise instead of quantifying over all possible keys, if we wanted to state
-that there-exists a row that is read from during the transaction, we could use
+that there merely exists a row that is read during the transaction, we could
-existential quantification like so:
+use existential quantification like so:

 ```lisp
 (properties